-AMERICAN HISTORY 721503
+AMERICAN HISTORY 721503 US GOVERN

-Year (10 credits)
+Year (10 credits) Year (10 credit

-[11] UC / CSU (a)
+[11] UC / CSU (a) [12]

 California State Standards provide the framework for this course.
 In this college-preparatory course, students focus on a general chronological survey of U.S. History.
-The primary focus of the course will be 1900 America to the present.
+The primary focus of the course will be Reconstruction America to the present.
 Students will participate in an in-depth investigation of historical events and periods, the fostering of multicultural awareness, the recognition of ethical, civic, and democratic values present in United States history, and the development of a historical perspective in relation to contemporary events.
 Using the textbook and primary documents and current events, students learn about the various political, social, religious, and economic developments that have shaped and continue to shape the United States.